Partial application: Implementations

 In languages such as ML, Haskell and F#, functions are defined in curried form by default.
 Supplying fewer than the total number of arguments is referred to as partial application.

 In languages with first-class functions, one can define curry, uncurry and papply to perform currying and partial application explicitly.
 This might incur a greater run-time overhead due to the creation of additional closures, while Haskell can use more efficient techniques.

 Scala implements optional partial application with placeholder, e.g. scala returns an incrementing function.
 Scala also supports multiple parameter lists as currying, e.g. scala.

 Clojure implements partial application using the partial function defined in its core library.

 The C++ standard library provides bind(function, args..) to return a function object that is the result of partial application of the given arguments to the given function.
+Since C++20 the function bind_front(function, args...) is also provided which binds the first sizeof...(args) arguments of the function to the args.
+In contrast, bind allows binding any of the arguments of the function passed to it, not just the first ones.
 Alternatively, lambda expressions can be used:

 int f(int a, int b);